-Matrimonial property regimes are generally provided for under Canadian provincial family law legislation and apply to married spouses.
-Remedies with respect to the division of property at the end of a common law relationship may be available and have historically been provided by Canadian courts, including through the application of constructive trusts and the law of unjust enrichment.
+Matrimonial property regimes are generally provided for under Canadian provincial family law legislation.
+In some provinces, such as British Columbia and Manitoba, matrimonial property regimes apply equally to common law spouses who have lived together for a minimum prescribed period.
+Alberta has passed legislation with this effect, which comes into force on January 1, 2020.
+In jurisdictions where the matrimonial property statute does not apply to common law couples, on a relationship breakdown, an individual may look to the courts for remedies with respect to the division of property at the end of a common law relationship including through the application of constructive trusts and the law of unjust enrichment.